 Primary vaginal cancer is a rare entity and constitutes only 1% to 2% of gynecologic malignancies.
 It has an incidence of approximately 1 in 100,000 women per year.
 The American Cancer Society estimates that there will be 2300 new vaginal cancers diagnosed in 2010 with approximately 780 deaths.3

 The peak incidence of vaginal cancer is in the sixth and seventh decades.
-Risk factors for the disease closely mirror those for cervical cancer and include an increased number of lifetime sexual ...
+Risk factors for the disease closely mirror those for cervical cancer and include an increased number ...